 Western Kentucky University has partnered with Higher One, a financial services company that specializes in student refund services.
-All refunds are disbursed through the WKU Debit Card.
-Upon registration, students will be mailed a WKU Debit Card with the MasterCard logo.
-Students will use the card to activate their refund preference.
+All refunds are disbursed through Higher One.
+Upon registration, students will be mailed a WKU Debit Card with the MasterCard logo in a bright green envelope.
+Students will use the card to select their refund preference.

-Refunds are delivered to students by the option that they choose when activating the WKU Debit Card:
+Refunds are delivered to students by the option that they choose when selecting their refund preference at WKUDebitCard.com:

-- 1. Easy Refund to the OneAccount - 2.
-ACH Transfer (Direct Deposit) to their current bank account
+- 1. Same day deposit to the OneAccount - 2.
+ACH Transfer (Direct Deposit) to their current bank account (Funds available in 2 3 business days.)

 The university will not issue refund checks, so students must use the WKU Debit Card to access the Higher One website and choose an option for receiving any refunds.

-For questions about the WKU Debit Card, please contact the Card/Collections Office at (270) 745-5551 or e-mail wkudebitcard.questions@wku.edu.
+For questions about the WKU Debit Card, please contact the Card/Collections Office at (270) 745-5551 or Email wkudebitcard.questions@wku.edu.